The Eleventh Hour

 Within a few minutes, Matt Smith owned the new role and I took to him a lot quicker than I did to David Tennant.
 I know many people were apprehensive about him before they'd even see a minute's screen time but I had faith in the production team; over the the last 47 years, they've never once cast a dud actor in the lead role.
 In interviews, people on the production team have describe Smith as a newborn giraffe and there is certainly that element to the physicality of his performance, all elbows and heels, balance shifting this way and that.
 His lines so far don't match the bullet speed with which Tennant was able to rattle off dialogue but nonetheless there is a distinctive pattern already forming, one which, if you'll excuse far too obvious a phrase, is quite alien.
 Like the best Doctors of yore, you're convinced that this mad man with a box is from another world.

 I was less sure of Karen Gillan as new companion Amy Pond initially, although her flame hair and impossibly short skirt certainly distracted me from it.
 She had a difficult task of trying to marry the world of wide-eyed wonder and a lifetime of affected cynicism; time will tell as the season progresses how this journey of a lifetime will affect Amy.
-Kudos though has to go to Caitlin Blackwood, who was absolutely fantastic.
+Kudos though has to go to Caitlin Blackwood, who played the young Amelia and was absolutely fantastic.

 For years, fandom was somewhat ashamed to admit that Doctor Who was a children's programme and some still do, forgetting of course that they were first hooked on the show but grew up, only to be dissapointed that the show didn't grow up with them and thus completely miss the point.
 There seems to be no such self conciousness from Moffat and we're promised all the scares from our childhood which is the basic crux of what makes Doctor Who so special - the real made unreal.
 This time it's "the things you see in the corner of your eye" and for the most part it's played well, although I think the audience should have discovered the fake door at the same time as Amy.
 (Or maybe I'm just too thick and didn't realise it wasn't supposed to be there at first.)